BLarzalere/CrewAI-RAG-using-Qdrant/README.md

 This code uses CrewAI as the agentic framework wrapped in a Streamlit GUI.
 Two agents are utilized for RAG retrieval – a data retrieval specialist and report generation specialist.
 A local LLM model running under Ollama is used to power the agents.
 The framework is configurable to use various local models or cloud LLM inference APIs.
+Qdrant is used as the vector database.

 Documents are preprocessed using the docling library for parsing and chunking and then passed to the OpenAI text-embedding-3-small model to generate the embeddings.
-The embeddings vectors are then loaded into a Qdrant collectio
+The embeddings vectors are then loaded into a Qdrant collection.